A geometric Elliott invariant and noncommutative rigidity of mapping tori: Identification of the order unit

-By Lemma \ref{lem:twistunit}, we may assume without loss of generality that the algebras we are considering have no twist.
+In this section we identify the unit inside the mapping torus under the isomorphism $K_0(A)\cong K^{d}(Y)$.
+By Lemma \ref{lem:twistunit}, it suffices to consider $A$ instead of $A^\Theta$.

 We begin by observing that the mapping torus $Y$ can be identified with a quotient of the cylinder $X\times [0,1]^d$.
-Let $Y^0=X\times (0,1)^d$, viewed as a common subset of both $Y_\alpha$ and $Y_\beta$.
-We view $Y^0$ as a \emph{basic block} in the structure of the mapping tori, in the sense that any difference in structure between $Y_\alpha$ and $Y_\beta$ must lie away from $Y^0$, arising only from the way in which the ends of $X\times [0,1]^d$ are glued.
-Consequently, we make the following definition.
+Let $Y^0=X\times (0,1)^d$, viewed as a common subset of $Y_\alpha$ and $Y_\beta$.
+Then $Y^0$ is a ``basic block'' in the structure of the mapping tori, in the sense that any difference in structure between $Y_\alpha$ and $Y_\beta$ must lie away from $Y^0$ and arise only from the way in which the boundary components of $X\times [0,1]^d$ are glued.
+Considering the map \eqref{eq f}, we can speak of the Bott element $b_0\in K^d(Y^0)$.